-All first-year students will request courses for the fall semester during the enrollment period — July 10-18.
-Before then, your college will send you information about creating your fall schedule, which may include information like college requirements, course recommendations, and advising contacts.
+All first-year students will request courses for the spring semester during the enrollment period — November 8-10.
+Before then, your college will send you information about creating your schedule, which may include information like college requirements, course recommendations, and advising contacts.

-Your schedule will be chosen in several steps across the summer.
+Your schedule will be chosen in several steps.
 A complete schedule should consist of:

 - Your Program of Study